andregao/angel-tree-react/README.md

 ### Database - DynamoDB

-Change directory to _dynamodb-tables_ folder, deploy the tables needed and fill in sample data by running:
+Change directory to _aws/dynamodb-tables_ folder, deploy the tables needed and fill in sample data by running:

 > npm run init